jerudnik/nix-config/WARP.md

 ## LAW 2: ARCHITECTURAL BOUNDARIES ARE SACRED

 **RULE 2.1: Module Responsibility Separation**
-- ❌ NEVER put Darwin-specific options in NixOS modules or vice versa.
+- ❌ NEVER put Darwin-specific options in NixOS modules or vice versa

-- ✅ ALWAYS keep modules/darwin/, modules/nixos/, and modules/home/ strictly separate.
+- ✅ ALWAYS keep modules/darwin/, modules/nixos/, and modules/home/ strictly separate
 - ✅ ALWAYS use the correct module type for the configuration layer, following the strict division of labor:
 	- modules/darwin/: Manages system-level concerns.
-This includes the installation of all GUI applications, system-wide services, and macOS defaults.
+This includes the installation of all GUI applications, system-wide services, and macOS defaults
 	- modules/home/: Manages user-level concerns.
-This includes the configuration of applications (whose installation is managed by nix-darwin), the installation and configuration of CLI-only tools, and all user-specific dotfiles.
+This includes the configuration of applications (whose installation is managed by nix-darwin), the installation and configuration of CLI-only tools, and all user-specific dotfiles

 **RULE 2.2: One Module, One Concern**
-- ❌ NEVER create monolithic modules that handle multiple unrelated features.
+- ❌ NEVER create monolithic modules that handle multiple unrelated features

-- ✅ ALWAYS create focused, single-responsibility modules.
+- ✅ ALWAYS create focused, single-responsibility modules
 - ✅ ALWAYS name modules by their function (the "what"), not their implementation (the "how").
-For example, a module for theming should be named theming, even if it uses stylix internally.
+For example, a module for theming should be named theming, even if it uses stylix internally
+- ✅ GUIDELINE: Keep modules under ~100 lines when possible.
+Larger modules are acceptable for complex, cohesive functionality but should be reviewed for splitting opportunities

 **RULE 2.3: Platform Separation Enforcement**
-- ❌ **NEVER** use platform conditionals in system modules
+- ❌ NEVER use platform conditionals (e.g., if pkgs.stdenv.isDarwin) in system modules
-- ❌ **NEVER** share code between Darwin and NixOS system modules
+- ❌ NEVER mix Darwin and NixOS concerns in a single module
-- ✅ **ONLY** home modules may use platform detection when necessary
-- ✅ **ALWAYS** create separate implementations for different platforms
+- ✅ ALWAYS create separate Darwin and NixOS modules for platform-specific features
+- ✅ ALWAYS use the appropriate module system: nix-darwin for macOS, NixOS for Linux

-**RULE 2.4: Module Creation Guidelines (Nixpkgs-First)**
+**RULE 2.4: Nixpkgs-First Module Creation**
+- ❌ NEVER create custom modules for programs that have nixpkgs modules (e.g., programs.zsh, programs.git)
+- ❌ NEVER wrap existing nixpkgs modules in custom modules without substantial added value
+- ✅ ALWAYS check if nixpkgs or home-manager already provides a module before creating a custom one
-- ✅ ALWAYS structure modules to separate the abstract interface from the concrete implementation.
+- ✅ ALWAYS use nixpkgs modules directly when they exist

-- ✅ ALWAYS prefer an aggregator/implementor pattern for modules that wrap a specific tool.
-The aggregator (theming/default.nix) defines the high-level API, while the implementor (theming/stylix.nix) contains the tool-specific logic.

-- ✅ ALWAYS a module's options should distinguish between enable (for managing configuration) and install (for managing the package), allowing a clear separation of concerns between home-manager and nix-darwin.
+- ✅ ONLY create custom modules for programs without nixpkgs modules or when adding significant custom functionality

 ---

 ## LAW 3: TYPE SAFETY AND VALIDATION

 **RULE 3.1: Strict Type Usage**
-- ❌ **NEVER** use `types.str` when more specific types exist
+- ❌ NEVER use types.str when more specific types exist (e.g., types.path for paths, types.enum for limited choices)
-- ❌ **NEVER** create options without type specifications
+- ❌ NEVER use types.anything or types.attrs without clear justification
-- ✅ **ALWAYS** use `types.path` for paths, `types.port` for ports, `types.enum` for choices
+- ✅ ALWAYS use the most specific type available for each option
+- ✅ ALWAYS use types.enum when options have a limited set of valid values
-- ✅ **ALWAYS** use `types.listOf`, `types.attrsOf` for collections
+- ✅ ALWAYS use types.submodule for structured configuration

 **RULE 3.2: Documentation Requirements**
-- ❌ **NEVER** create options without descriptions
+- ❌ NEVER create options without descriptions
-- ❌ **NEVER** use generic or unhelpful descriptions
+- ❌ NEVER use vague descriptions like "enables the feature"
-- ✅ **ALWAYS** add meaningful descriptions to every option
+- ✅ ALWAYS provide clear, meaningful descriptions for every option
-- ✅ **ALWAYS** document the impact and usage of each option
+- ✅ ALWAYS explain the impact and behavior of each option
+- ✅ ALWAYS include examples for complex options

 **RULE 3.3: Default Value Mandates**
-- ❌ **NEVER** create options without sensible defaults
+- ❌ NEVER leave options without sensible defaults
-- ❌ **NEVER** force users to configure things they don't care about
+- ❌ NEVER use defaults that require additional configuration to work
-- ✅ **ALWAYS** provide working defaults for all options
+- ✅ ALWAYS provide working default values for all options
+- ✅ ALWAYS ensure modules work with minimal configuration
-- ✅ **ALWAYS** make the simple case simple, complex case possible
+- ✅ PRINCIPLE: Simple cases should be simple - complex cases should be possible

 ---

 ## LAW 4: BUILD AND TEST DISCIPLINE

 **RULE 4.1: Incremental Testing Protocol**
+- ❌ NEVER make multiple unrelated changes in one commit
-- ❌ **NEVER** apply changes without testing builds first
+- ❌ NEVER apply changes without building first
-- ❌ **NEVER** make multiple logical changes simultaneously
-- ✅ **ALWAYS** run `./scripts/build.sh build` before `./scripts/build.sh switch`
+- ✅ ALWAYS test with `./scripts/build.sh build` before applying
-- ✅ **ALWAYS** make one logical change at a time
+- ✅ ALWAYS make one logical change at a time
-- ✅ **ALWAYS** commit working configurations before the next change
+- ✅ ALWAYS ensure each commit represents a working state

 **RULE 4.2: Configuration Logic Restrictions**
-- ❌ **NEVER** put conditionals or logic in host configs
+- ❌ NEVER put complex logic in host-specific configuration files
-- ❌ **NEVER** use `mkIf` or complex expressions in host configurations
+- ❌ NEVER use conditionals in host configs when modules can handle it
-- ✅ **ALWAYS** keep host configs as declarative statements only
+- ✅ ALWAYS keep host configs simple and declarative
-- ✅ **ALWAYS** extract logic to modules if needed
+- ✅ ALWAYS move complex logic into reusable modules
+- ✅ PRINCIPLE: Host configs should be data, not code

 **RULE 4.3: Package Management Boundaries**
-- ❌ NEVER install GUI applications using home-manager.
+- ❌ NEVER install user applications in environment.systemPackages unless they are system-level tools
+- ❌ NEVER install system tools in home.packages
+- ❌ NEVER duplicate package installations between system and user

-- ❌ NEVER put CLI tools in environment.systemPackages unless they are essential for system operation.
+- ❌ NEVER put CLI tools in environment.systemPackages unless they are essential for system operation

-- ✅ ALWAYS install GUI applications and system-level tools via nix-darwin in environment.systemPackages.
+- ✅ ALWAYS install GUI applications and system-level tools via nix-darwin in environment.systemPackages

-- ✅ ALWAYS install user-specific and CLI tools via home-manager in home.packages.
+- ✅ ALWAYS install user-specific and CLI tools via home-manager in home.packages
 - ✅ RULE OF THUMB: If it has a .app bundle, nix-darwin should install it.
-If it's a command-line tool for your user, home-manager should install it.
+If it's a command-line tool for your user, home-manager should install it

 ---